W02 Learning Activity: Responsive Menus

 Overview

-The purpose of this activity is to build a responsive menu using JavaScript.
-The menu will adapt to different viewport sizes and also respond when the user clicks on a 'hamburger button' (≡).
-In responsive design, our objective is to provide users with a positive and familiar experience.
+In this activity you will build a responsive menu using JavaScript.
+The menu adapts to different viewport sizes and responds when the user clicks a "hamburger" button (≡).
+In responsive design, the goal is to give users a positive, familiar experience across devices.

 Associated Course Learning Outcome(s)